standstaff/docs2/_en/feat/ExtPos.md

 udver: '2'
 ---

-This feature indicates, for the head of a [fixed expression](https://universaldependencies.org/en/dep/fixed.html), the effective UPOS of the full expression when it differs from the UPOS of the word itself.
+This feature indicates the effective UPOS of an expression when it differs from the UPOS of the head word.

-`ExtPos` is used in the [SUD](https://surfacesyntacticud.github.io/) framework and appears in the MISC column of some UD treebanks.
-Its inclusion in FEATS is currently specific to English, and only heads of the `fixed` relation, though in the future it may be broadened.
+In English, only heads of a [`fixed`](https://universaldependencies.org/en/dep/fixed.html) relation and a small number of multiword proper names employ the feature, though in the future it may be broadened.

+`ExtPos` is also used in the [SUD](https://surfacesyntacticud.github.io/) framework.

 ### <a name="ADP">`ADP`</a>: adposition-like expression